Purple orchids floating on sunlit water in Maui

 Thank you

-Gratitude for what has been revealed, for what is ready to soften, and for the possibility of healing.
+Gratitude for what has been seen, for what has been learned, and for the possibility of moving forward.

 I love you